seqscope/NovaScope/docs/basic_usage/output.md

 ### analysis

-The `analysis` directory includes three subdirectory mainly for the reformatting SGE:
+The `analysis` directory includes three subdirectory mainly for the reformatting SGE matrix:

-* `sgeAR` for the SGE before reformatting, where the "AR" stands for analysis-ready,
+* `sgeAR` for the SGE matrix before reformatting, where the "AR" stands for analysis-ready,
-* `preprocess` for the SGE in the FICTURE format,
+* `preprocess` for the reformatted and filtered SGE matrices, filtered feature file, and meta files for coordinates,
-* `segment` for the hexagon-indexed SGE in the 10x genomics format.
+* `segment` for the hexagon-indexed SGE.

 ```
 └── analysis